Thursday, February 27, 2025

 So I chained-smoked and drank in an idiotic fashion

-Death, death, death-
+Death, death, death

-skeletons with glowing ruby red eyes
+skeletons with glowing ruby eyes

 wearing sombreros and chugging Tequila

-that slipped right through your bones.
+that slips right through the bones.

 I loved Dia de Muertos